autocrossblog/autocrossblog_astro/src/content/post/2018/2018-04-26-SSC-Contingency-Opportunities.md

 ---
 title: "SSC Contingency Opportunities"
-excerpt: "Blog post that lists off some SCCA Contingency availabile to SSC, this post was for 2018"
+excerpt: "Blog post that lists off some SCCA Contingency availabile to SSC, this post was for 2018.
+Contingencies in autocross are payouts from sponsors for winning or placing in trophies."
 author: chris
 publishDate: 2018-04-26T02:58:53+00:00
 updateDate: 2024-12-09T10:21:54-05:00